Advanced Analytica Advanced Analytica: iBOM

 Where to go next

-• If you want the operating model: explore IBOM® at /products/ibom.
+• If you want the operating model: explore Brando across our product and service pages.

-• If you want the infrastructure layer: explore the AICE and developer pages.
+• If you want the infrastructure layer: explore our developer pages and implementation guidance.

 “A practical definition of the Intelligent Business Operating Model as a brand-first operating model for governed AI systems.”